For information on the game mechanics, rank, associated modifiers, etc., please refer to the Game Guide.

 - Once the seven (7) day grace period has passed, the Opal must accept the first valid challenge issued to them.

-Day 1 of the seven-day or thirty-day grace period begins at midnight the day after challenge was scheduled to begin.
+Day 1 of the seven-day or thirty-day grace period begins at midnight the day after challenge was scheduled to begin or the Opal was acquired (including tournament start time).
+The grace period ends at one second after midnight ET of the eighth or thirty-first day.

-A challenge is considered to begin at the day and time listed on the message boards.
-If a challenge was scheduled to begin at 11:45 pm EST but does not actually begin until 12:01am EST the following day, 11:45pm EST is still considered the start time.
+A challenge or tournament is considered to begin at the day and time listed on the message boards.
+If a challenge or tournament was scheduled to begin at 11:45 pm EST but does not actually begin until 12:01am EST the following day, 11:45pm EST is still considered the start time.

-Example 1: A challenge begins at 9:00 pm EST on January 2.
+Example 1: A challenge or tournament begins at 9:00 pm EST on January 2.
 The Emerald wins and enters into 7-day grace.
-The grace period begins at 12:00 am on January 3 and ends one second after 12:00 am January 10th, 2014.
+The grace period begins at 12:00 am on January 3 and ends one second after 12:00 am January 10th.

 Example 2:A challenge begins at 9:00 pm EST on January 2.
 The Opal wins and enters into 30-day grace.
 The grace period begins at 12:00 am ET on January 3 and ends one second after 12:00am EST on February 2.